khotanese/khotanese.github.io/_posts/2021-10-22-dictionary.markdown

 [https://kd.khotanese.org](https://kd.khotanese.org/)

-## This is the digital Khotanese dictionary with the data from
+## The Sources of This Digital Khotanese Dictionary

 Dictionary of Khotan Saka